asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 ### Basic Proto.Cluster infrastructure and configuration

-First, we'll get the basic infrstructure of the cluster going.
+First, we'll get the basic infrastructure of the cluster going.

 We need to create, configure and register an `ActorSystem` instance.
-To keep it clean, we will create a `IServiceCollection` extension in another file to do that:
+To keep it clean, we will create an `IServiceCollection` extension in another file to do that:

 `ActorSystemConfiguration.cs`: